Lisbon Cathedral

-The Cathedral of Saint Mary Major (Santa Maria Maior de Lisboa or Metropolitan Cathedral of St. Mary Major), often called Lisbon Cathedral or simply the Sé (Sé de Lisboa), is a Roman Catholic cathedral located in Lisbon, Portugal.
-The oldest church in the city, it is the seat of the Patriarchate of Lisbon.
-Built in 1147, the cathedral has survived many earthquakes and has been modified, renovated and restored several times.
-It is nowadays a mix of different architectural styles.
-It has been classified as a National Monument since 1910.
+The Cathedral of Saint Mary Major (Santa Maria Maior de Lisboa or Sé-Catedral Metropolitana Patriarcal de Santa Maria Maior de Lisboa), often called Lisbon Cathedral or simply the Sé (Sé de Lisboa), is a Roman Catholic cathedral located in Lisbon, Portugal.
+It is the oldest church in the city, built in 1147.
+The cathedral has survived many earthquakes and has been modified, renovated and restored several times, resulting in a mix of different architectural styles.
+It is the seat of the Patriarchate of Lisbon, and has been classified as a National Monument since 1910.

 History

 Lisbon has been the seat of a bishopric since the 4th century (see Patriarch of Lisbon).
-After the period of Visigothic domination the city was conquered by the Moors and stayed under Arab control from the 8th to the 12th century, although Christians were allowed to live in Lisbon and its surroundings.
-In the year 1147, the city was reconquered by an army composed of Portuguese soldiers led by King Afonso Henriques and North European crusaders taking part on the Second Crusade (see Siege of Lisbon).
-An English crusader named Gilbert of Hastings was placed as bishop, and a new cathedral was built on the site of the main mosque of Lisbon.
+After the period of Visigothic domination, the city was conquered by the Moors and stayed under Arab control from the 8th to the 12th century, although Christians were allowed to live in Lisbon and its surroundings.
+In the year 1147, the city was reconquered by an army composed of Portuguese soldiers led by King Afonso Henriques and North European crusaders taking part in the Second Crusade (see Siege of Lisbon).
+An English crusader named Gilbert of Hastings was installed as bishop, and a new cathedral was built on the site of the main mosque of Lisbon.